 Factor in post-launch costs before you commit.
 Hosting, maintenance, and the first round of changes after user feedback are not optional.
 Build them into your budget before you sign anything.

-The buyers who get surprised by change orders and budget overruns are almost never surprised because the vendor was dishonest.
+The cost of your app depends on your requirements — but your requirements are not a mystery.
+They are a conversation that starts with scope.
+The buyers who get surprised by change orders are almost never surprised because the vendor was dishonest.
 They are surprised because the scope was soft to begin with, both sides knew it, and nobody said anything until after the contract was signed.
+You don’t need to become technical to avoid that outcome.
+You need a clear brief and a reference point that wasn’t built by someone trying to win your business.